getoutreach/stencil/docs/content/en/getting-started/installing.md

 menu:
   docs:
     parent: "getting-started"
-    weight: 30
-weight: 30
+    weight: 5
 aliases: [/install/]
 toc: true
 ---

 {{% note %}}
 There is lots of talk about "Stencil being written in Go", but you don't need to install Go to enjoy Stencil.
-Just grab a precompiled binary!
+Just grab a [precompiled](https://github.com/getoutreach/stencil/releases/latest) binary!
 {{% /note %}}

 Stencil is written in [Go](https://golang.org/) with support for multiple platforms.
 The latest release can be found at [Stencil Releases][releases].